muninn-hall/muninn-hall.com-website/src/pages/index.md

 the following behaviours are considered harassment and are unacceptable within our community:

-* violence, threats of violence or violent language directed against
+* violence, threats of violence or violent language directed against another person
-* another person.
-* sexist, racist, homophobic, transphobic, ableist or otherwise
-* discriminatory jokes and language.
+* sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language
-* posting or displaying sexually explicit or violent material.
+* posting or displaying sexually explicit or violent material
-* posting or threatening to post other people's personally identifying
+* posting or threatening to post other people's personally identifying information (“doxing”)
-* information (“doxing”).
-* personal insults, particularly those related to gender, sexual
-* orientation, race, religion, or disability.
+* personal insults, particularly those related to gender, sexual orientation, race, religion, or disability
-* unwelcome sexual attention. this includes sexualized comments or jokes.
+* unwelcome sexual attention. this includes sexualized comments or jokes
-* deliberate intimidation, stalking or following.
+* deliberate intimidation, stalking or following

 <!-- SPDX-SnippetEnd -->